puppetlabs/bolt/README.md

 ### Node-specific configuration with the inventory file

 The inventory file allows you to group nodes and set up node-specific configuration defaults.

-To set up default for ssh and winrm connections, create an inventory file at `~/.puppetlabs/bolt/inventory.yaml` with the following content:
+To set up defaults for ssh and winrm connections, create an inventory file at `~/.puppetlabs/bolt/inventory.yaml` with the following content:

 ```yaml
 groups: